sara-nl/clouddocs/TUDelftcourse-2016-04-13/partA.markdown

   * _Virtual Machines_: here you can manage your VMs (i.e.: create, start, shutdown).
 Click anywhere on a running VM's row (except the tick-box, that is).
 Inspect the information tables that appear, which show extended details.

 > **NOTE:**
 >Your VM will appear in the list of virtual machines.
 At first, it will have the state PENDING.
 That indicates that the HPC Cloud is looking for a place where your virtual machine can actually run.
 Finding the right place depends on the amount of cores, memory, and disk that you asked in the `template`.
-Keep refreshing the list by clicking on the symbol of the two arrows chasing each other, <i class="fa fa-refresh"></i>, next to green _<i class="fa fa-plus"></i>_ button.
+Keep refreshing the list by clicking on the symbol of the two arrows chasing each other, <i class="fa fa-refresh"></i>, next to green _<i class="fa fa-plus" style="background-color:#43AC6A;border-color:#368a55;color:#fff;"></i>_ button.
 When the required capacity becomes available, your VM will show the status **RUNNING**.
 Only then can you actually use your VM.

 #### Log in to the VM